thewhodidthis/dithering/readme.md

 ## usage

-Chpose between ordered or spatial and initialize with a matrix array to get an `ImageData` processing function,
+Choose between ordered or spatial and initialize with a matrix array to get an `ImageData` processing function,

 ```js
 import { spatial as bender } from '@thewhodidthis/dither'